How to spend a day in Matsuyama

 The current castle was completed in 1854 and is just three storeys high.

-To get up to the stop, you can walk, take the cablecar or ride on the chairlift.
+To get up to the stop, you can walk, take the cable car or ride on the chairlift.
 I would definitely recommend the chairlift, which is a lot of fun.

 Things to do in Matsuyama, Ehime, Japan

 Coming in through the main entrance at the top, you will see the defensive walls of the castle.
-Through gates, around pathways, across courtyards, you’ll gradually get closer to the inner castle.
+Through gates, around pathways, and across courtyards, you’ll gradually get closer to the inner castle.

 All of these steps to get to the main building were all part of the defences, creating opportunities for an invading army to get wedged in somewhere so they could be attacked from within the fortifications.